ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 ### Deploying on "Docker Edge for desktop" kubernetes
 As pre-requisite you need Docker Edge and enable kubernetes (see this [note](https://docs.docker.com/docker-for-mac/kubernetes/)).
 Then you can use our script `deployCassandra.sh` under the `scripts` folder or run the following commands one by one:

-* create cassandra headless service, so application access it via KubeDNS.
-If you do wish to connect an application to cassandra, use the KubeDNS value of `cassandra.default.svc.cluster.local`
+* create cassandra headless service, so application accesses it via KubeDNS.
+If you do wish to connect an application to cassandra, use the KubeDNS value of `cassandra.default.svc.cluster.local`, the alternate is to use Ingress rule and set a hostname as cassandra.green.case.
+The `casssandara-ingress.yml` file defines such Ingress.

 ```
 $ kubectl apply -f deployment/cassandra/cassandra-service.yaml --namespace greencompute
 ```